 In 2009, Gomez introduced Yxta Cocina Mexicana, in the emerging Industrial District of Downtown Los Angeles and quickly earned acclaim for its inventive menu, artisan cocktails, design and impressive art collection.
 “The food at Yxta is contemplative, with each dish turned out with an eye toward presentation.”
 Los Angeles Times (April 28, 2011)

 The Mercado brand, which Gomez co-created with long-time friend and revered chef, Jose Acevedo, was introduced in 2012 with its first location in the heart of Downtown Santa Monica, and was chosen as one of LA Magazine's Top 10 Best New Restaurants.
 Mercado has since introduced two more outposts in Los Angeles and Hollywood.
+And coming soon to Pasadena will be the fourth Mercado on Lake Avenue.

 Jesse is a 1998 graduate of Princeton University, where he majored in Psychology.
 In his off-time, he enjoys dining out and riding motorcycles.
 You can follow him on instagram @jesseangelgomez.